-Your vacuum cleaners soleplate is the part that's most in contact with the floor, so it's not surprising that it gets damaged.
-Find out the best way to replace this, by watching this eSpares video.
+When the vacuum cleaner is used on a daily basis, it is bound to end up developing a few faults.
+The soleplate is the main part that's in contact with the floor, so it's not surprising that it gets damaged.

 In this video Helen is going to show you how to replace a damaged soleplate on this DC25.
 Without the high cost of a call out or new appliance, follow our easy follow step by step guide and repair your vacuum so that it performs at it best again.

 This video shows an example on how to remove or replace the part on a typical machine, some models may be different but the procedure should be similar.